 The MDMS was launched on 15th August, 1995 with a view to enhancing enrolment, retention, attendance, reducing dropouts and simultaneously improving nutritional levels among primary children in class I to V. Initially the students were served uncooked food and that did not help the scheme achieving the objective.
-Consequently, Cooked Mid-day Meal Programme was introduced in West Bengal in January, 2003 in 1100 schools of six districts to start with.
-Thereafter, all the districts have been covered.

-The programme was further extended to the upper primary stage of schools education (class VI to VIII) in Govt.
-Govt. aided schools, and EGS/AIE centers in 2007-08.
-Thereafter, coverage of schools has increased gradually and during 2017-18 the programme has covered cent percent of Govt., Govt. aided schools, and EGS/AIE centers with 6497969 students from class I-V of 67536 Primary levels and 4230973 students of class VI-VIII of 16154 Upper Primary level.
+Consequently, Cooked Mid-day Meal Programme was introduced in West Bengal in January, 2003 and is being implemented in all eligible schools satisfactorily.
+The programme has covered cent percent of Govt., Govt. aided schools, and EGS/AIE centers with 6753947 students from class I-V of 67739 Primary schools and 4137265 students of class VI-VIII of 16195 Upper Primary schools.